 How will I benefit from the construction?

-This renovation will benefit every user with an upgraded Fitness Center, new locker rooms with better experiences and amenities for adults, and separate spaces for children and those who need private changing spaces, and a family wing to better support our users who care for young children.
+This renovation will benefit every user with an upgraded Fitness Center and wellness spaces, new locker rooms with better experiences and amenities for adults, and separate spaces for children and those who need private changing spaces, and a family wing to better support our users who care for young children.

 We are so excited that this renovation will enable our organization to provide the up-to-date dedicated spaces that better meet the needs of our community.
 More convenient and consolidated access points; better community gathering spaces; and a modern, updated design will ensure that both new and longtime members have a warm, meaningful experience while visiting the Leventhal-Sidman Center.

 - Completely renovated locker rooms for both children and adults, including private changing areas, will allow fitness users, swimmers, campers and preschoolers to have clean, appropriate and modern spaces that meet their needs.